kaushikbuddy28/emoticare/README.md

 # EmotiCare - AI-Powered Mental Well-being App

 EmotiCare is an empathetic, privacy-first web application designed to support your mental well-being journey.
 It provides a suite of tools powered by generative AI to help you reflect, understand your emotions, and find support when you need it.
-This project is built with Next.js and Firebase Studio.
+This project is built with Next.js by kaushik.

 ## About The Project